mlcdf/dyndns/README.md

 # dyndns

-Keep Gandi LiveDNS records up to update with the current (dynamic) IP and reports failures and successful update on a Discord channel.
+Keeps Gandi LiveDNS records up to update with the current (dynamic) IP and reports failures and successful updates on a Discord channel.

 ## Install